(Pandemic in Los Angeles: Day 88)

 I know it’s not a time for promises.
 But this is not a promise.

-This is just to let you know that through it all, you’re still heard, still seen, and still the future.
+This is just to let you know that through it all, you’re still heard, still seen, and still valued.

 To let you know that you got every right to be mad, like from the top of your lungs, ready to let it all out.
 We’re mad with you.
 We’re tired of the same old story too.

-But I know that you know.
-That if it’s another day we get, we gotta take it.
+But I also know that you know.
+That if it’s another day we get, then we gotta take it.

 So we raise it.